 Space Before and After Slash

 Many people wonder whether to use a space before and after slashes in a sentence.
 The answer is typically no on both fronts.
 Spaces before slashes should be avoided.
-The only time it’s acceptable to use a space after a slash is when breaking up lines of a poem, song, or play.
+The only time it’s acceptable to use a space after a slash is when breaking up lines of a poem, song, or play, or when used to separate phrases or multi-word terms for ease of reading.